varnish/libvmod-tinykvm/docs/glossary.md

 Default: Disabled

+* `split_hugepages`

+With very high concurrency, constraining memory as much as possible may be desirable.
+This option allows splitting hugepages into 4K leaf pages.
+It adds a level of page-walking needed to access pages, but will keep working memory slightly lower.

+Default: Disabled

 * `allow_debug`

 Allow remotely debugging requests with GDB.
 The request to be debugged has to cause a breakpoint.
 In the C API this is done with `sys_breakpoint()`.
 The GDB instance must load the program using `file myprogram` before it can remotely connect using `target remote :2159`.